oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-plsql/setup-workshop-environment/images/setup-workshop-environment.md

        ![Click create autonomous database.](./images/click-create-adb.png " ")

-13. The **Autonomous Database details** page is displayed.
+13. The **Autonomous Database Details** page is displayed.
 The status of your ADB instance is **PROVISIONING**.

     ![The breadcrumbs and PROVISIONING Status on the Autonomous Database Details page are highlighted.](./images/adw-provisioning.png " ")

     A **Check database lifcycle state** informational box is displayed.
 You can navigate through this tour or choose to skip it.
 Click **Skip tour**.
 A **Skip guided tour** dialog box is displayed.
 Click **Skip**.

     In a few minutes, the instance status changes to **AVAILABLE**.
 At this point, your Autonomous Data Warehouse database instance is ready to use!
-Review your instance's details including its name, database version, ECPU count, and storage size.
+Review your instance's details including its name, database version, OCPU count, and storage size.

     ![The breadcrumbs and AVAILABLE Status on the Autonomous Database Details page are highlighted.
 The Autonomous Database Information tab displays many details about your provisioned database.](./images/adb-provisioned.png " ")